-133 \$85 (Channel or IOCB not open)
+133 \$85 (File not open)

-You attempted to perform a read or write (or note/point XIO operation) through an IOCB or SpartaDOS X file channel that has not yet been opened.
+You attempted to perform a read or write (or note/point XIO operation) on a file that has not yet been opened.
 This indicates a programming error.

-134 \$86 (Bad IOCB number)
+134 \$86 (Bad file handle)

 You called the CIO with an invalid IOCB number in the X register.
 You must multiply the IOCB number you wish to use by 16.
 This indicates a programming error.